mmrl-me/mmrl-metadata/README.md

 Tag existing media objects with metadata.
 Sort by streaming platform.
 Sort by genre.
 Try to find a schema to represent Bechdel, Villalobos, Gagen, DuVernay tests.
 Try to quantify “diverse ensemble,”  “fully realized lives”, “scenery in white lives” tags.

-Format description is as follows:
+Schema description is as follows:

     {
         "name": "",